inca-viewer/inca/README.md

 Middle click
 - on image - next image
 - on video - show 6 x 6 thumb sheet
-- on background - return to last media position
+- on background - return to last media at position
 - on folder - open in new tab
 - on screen far left - next song in playlist